Experimental and theoretical investigation of drag loads on side-by-side flexible blades in a uniform current: Results

+Since the numerical solver simulates the fully nonlinear governing equation of blade motion and uses a complete load model, it can adequately represent the physics, provided that accurate $C_D$ and $C_M$ are applied.
+We conclude that, for side-by-side blades, the cross-sectional hydrodynamic coefficients $C_D$ and $C_M$ are influenced by the blade's aspect ratio $l/b$ such that $\uplambda = 2/\pi(C_D/C_M) (l/b)$ remains nearly constant.

-From these results, we argue that our numerical model has sufficient physics incorporated to capture the onset of flutter, and even to predict the (nearly $\mathrm{Ca}$-independent) $\mathcal{R}$ within the flutter regime, as as evidenced by the curves with varying $\uplambda$.
-A remaining question is, though, the value of $C_M$, which is used to vary $\uplambda$.
-The $C_M$ coefficient is at present only chosen heuristically.
-Obtaining physically-based values for $C_M$ would advance our model's accuracy significantly.
-We see this as a possibility, where the proximity to the neighbor specimen is considered as a main element to include.
-One can perform forced motions of a single blade with other neighbor blades, in relevant configurations relative to each other, in a dedicated numerical study.
-However, we leave this as a future study.
+From these results, we argue that our numerical model has sufficient physics incorporated to capture the onset of flutter, and even to predict the (nearly $\mathrm{Ca}$-independent) $C_{D,\mathrm{bulk}}$ within the flutter regime, as evidenced by the curves with varying $\uplambda$ as long as appropriate $C_D$ and $C_M$ are provided.

+The effects of the non-dimensional parameters on $C_{D,\mathrm{bulk}}$ in both regimes and system stability from the experimental and numerical results are summarized in \cref{tab:effects_non_dimensionals}.
+These effects are consistent with the general trend shown in \cref{fig:exp_drag_coefficients}.
+In the static regime, $C_{D,\mathrm{bulk}}$ decreases monotonically until flutter occurs, after which it transitions to an almost constant value.
+For example, $\upbeta$ has no effect on $C_{D,\mathrm{bulk}}$ in the static regime but plays a stabilizing role.
+As a result, a larger $\upbeta$ will delay the onset of flutter, which in turn leads to a lower $C_{D,\mathrm{bulk}}$ in the flutter regime.
+The effects of $\mathrm{B}$ are more complicated. $\mathrm{B}$ and $C_{D,\mathrm{bulk}}$ are positively correlated in the static regime and meanwhile positive $\mathrm{B}$ stabilizes the system and delays the flutter.
+As a result, it is difficult to predict how $C_{D,\mathrm{bulk}}$ in the flutter regime will change with variations in $\mathrm{B}$, which may vary at different values of $\upbeta$ or $\uplambda$.

+The overall trend of $C_{D,\mathrm{bulk}}$ for side-by-side blades resembles that of a single blade in a uniform current~\citep{Leclercq2018a} with some differences.
+One is that in the flutter regime, $C_{D,\mathrm{bulk}}$ for side-by-side blades levels off at a constant value, while for a single blade, it continues to decrease, although at a slower rate than in the static regime, as noted by \citet{Leclercq2018a}.